 “We’ve never done anything like this,” Building Trades Teacher, Larry Liebler explains, but adds, “We always try to do a couple of community service projects,” so this fits well into the class’s goals.

 Senior Trevor Reece has worked hard on the project, ensuring the planking angles are right and the joints are tight.
 “It’s pretty cool,” Reece says of the project.

 Liebler’s class of juniors and seniors at PHS are now shaping and finishing the megaphone, in hopes of placing the structure soon after the snow melts.

 Once completed, the megaphone, the only one of its kind in the U.S., will be placed at the Taylor Horton Creek Nature Preserve near Boyne City.

-Petoskey High School also offers other CTE programs, including Automotive Technology, Agriscience and Natural Resources, Business Management and Administration, CAD Drafting, Medical Occupations, Marketing, and Culinary Arts, which just earned honors from Sullivan University as one of the elite fifty such programs in the country.
+Petoskey High School also offers other CTE programs, including Automotive Technology, Agriscience, Natural Resources, Business Management, CAD Drafting, Health Occupations, Information Technology, Aviation, Culinary Arts, and more.

 Char-Em Intermediate District coordinates the various programs, ensuring students from any of the eleven local school districts can take part in the available programs.